 The soda ash to water ratio is 1/2 cup to 1 gallon water.
 Heat it on high until it hits the temperature between 160 degrees F and 180 degrees F and then turn to medium.
 The temperature gun is great for keeping an eye on it.

 Fibre reactive dyes use Soda Ash as an aid in adhering the dye to the fibres.
 In this case it is also mixed with the powdered dye.
 Mix 2 parts soda ash to one part dye together.
-If you are concerned that they will react over storage do the mixing before use.
+If you are concerned that they will react, mix them just before use.

 Small glass vials allow better control of application and less dust. **Do wear a dust mask when working with open dye powders.

 Here we go… colour!
-The fabric does not need to be wet.
+The garment/fabric does not need to be wet.
 If it is wet the patterns will be slightly softer edged than if it is a dry fabric.

 Using the siphon action of the syringes pull the solution from the crock pot and apply immediately over the dry dye areas.